masesgroup/JNet/src/net/Documentation/articles/usageReflector.md

 # JNet: Reflector

-The tool is able to build .NET classes which mimcs the JVM class (Java, Scala, Kotlin, ...) counterpart.
+The tool is able to build .NET classes which reproduce the JVM class (Java, Scala, Kotlin, ...) counterpart.

 ## Installation